imadcollin/apegroup-web-guide/Prerequisites/pre.md

 So, please follow the guide and work step by step we promise that you will achieve a lot in short period.

 ## For you as a Junior:
-We assume that you have a good background regarding programming and coding that mean at least you have a solid background with OOP and most common web techniques such as: HTML CSS and JS (Polymer/angular/or whatever framework you used before)
+We assume that you have a good background regarding programming and coding that mean at least you have a solid background with OOP and most common web techniques such as: HTML CSS and JS (Polymer/AngularJS or other framework you used ).

 ## What I should/must do?
  Well, check these characteristics out.

 ### Programming:
-You need the following key skills:
+You need to know what is:
  - Identifiers
  - Datatypes
  - Arrays